- Book Club

 Members meet every other Wednesday in the Ed Harmon room at MHS from 3:30-4:30.
 The fee is $20.00 to join.

 The Archery Club is open to all MJHS students.
-The mission of the archery club is to expose any student willing to participate in international target style archery.
-This will be accomplished through safety orientation and hands-on experience using the equipment.
+The mission of the archery club is to expose any student willing to participate in international target style archery thru the NASP program.
+This will be accomplished through safety orientation and hands-on training by TWRA certified instructors using equipment provided by MJHS.
 Teamwork and individual skills will be a key factor in this club with the intent on creating enough interest for the student to find a lifelong activity.
 The club meets two seasons per year.
+The first season begins after Fall Break and ends with Winter Break.
+The second season is for State Tournament participants.
+It begins in January and ends with Spring Break.
+Members meet every Thursday from 3:30 - 4:30 in the school cafeteria.

 Sponsor – email@example.com